|<-- back to About The Centre|

 • Performing Music on One Instrument or Voice (2 units)

-Students selecting this option on their school timetable spend all day Monday in the Music School, as well as one lesson on each of the remaining 4 weekdays.
+Students selecting this option on their school timetable spend one full day in the Music School, as well as one 50 minute lesson on each of the remaining 4 weekdays.

 |<-- back to About The Centre|